Lygosoma bampfyldei

-Lygosoma bampfyldei, commonly known as Bampfylde's supple skink or Bampfylde's writhing skink, is a species of lizard in the family Scincidae.
+Lygosoma bampfyldei, commonly known as Bampfylde's supple skink or Bampfylde's writhing skink, is a species of lizard in the subfamily Lygosominae of the family Scincidae.
 The species is endemic to Malaysia.

 Etymology

 The specific name, bampfyldei, is in honor of Charles Agar Bampfylde (1856–1918), who was head of government of the Raj of Sarawak (1896–1903).

 Geographic range

 L. bampfyldei is found in eastern Malaysia (Sabah and Sarawak).

 Habitat

 The preferred natural habitat of L. bampfyldei is lowland forest.

+Behavior

+L. bampfyldei is terrestrial and fossorial.

+Reproduction

+The mode of reproduction of L. bampfyldei is unknown.